Shed new light on the cultural attractions and artefacts of the V&A Waterfront after dark

-The 2016 Pick n Pay Knysna Oyster Festival, which is going ahead even in spite of the recent fires, invites seafood lovers to tuck into ocean-fresh fare from Friday, 1 to Sunday, 10 July 2016.
-Hosted in the pretty Garden Route town of Knysna (roughly five hours from Cape Town), the food and wine fiesta is not just centered on mollusc munching and Champagne drinking; rather, the family-friendly celebration also offers competitive sporting activities and fun entertainment for all ages.
+The 2017 Pick n Pay Knysna Oyster Festival, which is going ahead even in spite of the recent fires, invites seafood lovers to tuck into ocean-fresh fare from Friday, 7 to Sunday, 16 July 2017.
+Hosted in the pretty Garden Route town of Knysna (roughly five hours from Cape Town), the food and wine fiesta is not just centered on mollusc munching and champagne drinking; rather, the family-friendly celebration also offers competitive sporting activities and fun entertainment for all ages.
 If you’d like to know more about how you can help the victims of the Knysna Fires, please click here.

 COST: Access to the fair is gratis, mahala, FREE!
 Though, certain activities and events require an entry or booking fee and will have to be paid for separately.
 Click through to the event for more information.

-The fifth annual edition of the black-tie event, 5 For Change, is back this July to raise more funds for five more deserving charities.
-The beneficiaries this year are Bridging Abilities, Code4CT, Ikasi Youth, Lumkani and Township Roots.
+The sixth annual edition of the black-tie event, 5 For Change, is back this July to raise more funds for five more deserving charities.
+The beneficiaries this year are Ikhaya Le Langa, Numeric, Sunshine Cinema, Community Keepers and Dine with Khayelitsha.
 Over the last five years, 5 For Change have raised over R500 000 for 20 charities, and have raised a huge amount of awareness for the very worthy recipients.
 Grab your ticket, and don your best for this charity gala to match them all.

-COST: Tickets are available online through Quicket.co,za, and cost R480p/p, excluding a R5 processing fee.
+COST: Tickets are available online through Nutickets.co,za, and cost R500p/p.
 For more info, visit our event page.

-Disney on Ice skates onto SA soil (ice) for yet another enchanting bout of entertainment from Wednesday, 6, to Sunday, 10 July 2016.
-This year’s school holiday show is aptly titled Worlds of Enchantment, and, as the name suggests, it celebrates the beloved storytelling franchise’s legacy of producing animated films and breathing life into some of cinema’s most recognisable characters.
-Enter the magical kingdom of Arendelle with Anna and Elsa, the gifted sisters from Disney’s smash hit Frozen, and then head into the speedy world of the cast of Cars.
+Disney on Ice skates onto SA soil (ice) for yet another enchanting bout of entertainment from Wednesday, 19, to Sunday, 23 July 2017.
+This year’s school holiday show is aptly titled The Wonderful World, and, as the name suggests, it celebrates the beloved storytelling franchise’s legacy of producing animated films and breathing life into some of cinema’s most recognisable characters.
 Audiences are spoilt for choice, as around 50 of the beloved Disney characters will be joining the children’s extravaganza.

-COST: Tickets are available via Computicket.com and Computicket outlets and cost between R150p/p and R400p/p.
+COST: Tickets are available via Computicket.com and Computicket outlets and cost between R50p/p and R450p/p.
 Ticket prices vary according to seating proximity to the ice rink and day of the show.
 Disabled patrons can be accommodated.
 Click through to the event for more information.

-Avid canoeists and the super brave take part in the 2015 Berg River Canoe Marathon, which paddles off on Wednesday, 13 July in Paarl at the Market Street Bridge and ends on Saturday, 16 July 2016 in Velddrif with a festival celebration.
-Now in its 55th year, this 240-km long race is not for the faint-hearted: the course is riddled with fast-flowing water and narrow paths overwhelmed with trees; plus, long, challenging stretches of flat water and the downpours of the Cape in July further exacerbate the already trying conditions.
+Avid canoeists and the super brave take part in the 2017 Berg River Canoe Marathon, which paddles off on Wednesday, 12 July 2017 and ends on Saturday, 15 July 2017 in Velddrif with a festival celebration.
+This 240-km long race is not for the faint-hearted: the course is riddled with fast-flowing water and narrow paths overwhelmed with trees; plus, long, challenging stretches of flat water and the downpours of the Cape in July further exacerbate the already trying conditions.
 Entrants are fighting for prize money and, of course, the title of the best river racer in the country.
 Spectators can look forward to all the thrills and spills along the route with small town hospitality along the way.

-COST: Entry for the Berg River Canoe Marathon costs R2100p/p for seniors and R1700p/p for juniors.
+COST: Entry for the Berg River Canoe Marathon costs R2300p/p for seniors, R2100 for under 23s and R1900p/p for juniors.
 Please note that meals and campsites incur extra costs, which are outlined on the entry form.
 The race rules are also available online.
 Forms are available online at Berg.org.za.

-The Berg River Winter Carnival is the perfect way to bid farewell to the annual Berg River Canoe Marathon which takes place from Wednesday, 13 to Saturday, 16 July this year.
+The Berg River Winter Carnival is the perfect way to bid farewell to the annual Berg River Canoe Marathon which takes place from Wednesday, 12 to Saturday, 15 July 2017 this year.
 The bash is sure to be filled with good food, great drinks, fun times and happy people.
-This year the musical talents are provided by Ghapi and Steyn Fourie, so get down to Velddrif and enjoy this family-friendly country festival.

 COST: Entrance to this event is absolutely free, but individual activities may incur a cost.
 For more info, contact the organisers directly on email@example.com.

-FRANSCHHOEK BASTILLE DAY FESTIVAL (16 – 17 JUL)
+THE FRANSCHHOEK BASTILLE DAY FESTIVAL (15 – 16 JUL)

 COST: Tickets are available via Webtickets.co.za and, depending on availability, at the door on the day.
-Costs vary according to day and range between free and R220p/p.
+Costs vary according to day and range between free and R280p/p.

-Get ready to sip and swirl your way through mugs of hearty, farm-style broths and glasses of top-notch vinos at the 2016 Breedekloof Soetes & Soup festival from Friday, 22 to Saturday, 23 July 2016.
+Get ready to sip and swirl your way through mugs of hearty, farm-style broths and glasses of top-notch vinos at the 2017 Breedekloof Soetes & Soup Festival from Friday, 21 to Saturday, 22 July 2017.
 Spread over a number of wine farms in the Rawsonville, Slanghoek, Goudini, and Breede River areas, this decentralised event allows visitors to explore the Route 62 Winelands and taste the wide range of multi award-winning soetes (dessert wines) as well as a selection of yummy and interesting good-for-the-soul soups.
 Each estate will be offering up its own take on the theme, and there will be plenty of entertainment, like live music and markets, on the schedule.

-COST: Festival passes cost R120p/p and can be purchased from Webtickets.co.za.
+COST: Festival passes cost between R100p/p and R150p/p.
+They can be purchased from Webtickets.co.za.

 PLEASE NOTE: All dates are subject to change.